Víctor Casco de Mendoza

-Víctor Casco de Mendoza (1560-1600s) was a Spanish nobleman.
-He held political posts during the Viceroyalty of Peru, serving as alcalde, regidor and lieutenant governor of Buenos Aires and Asuncion.
+Víctor Casco de Mendoza was a Spanish nobleman in the 16th century.
+He held political posts during the Viceroyalty of Peru, serving as alcalde, regidor and lieutenant governor of Buenos Aires and Asunción.

 Biography

-He was born in Asuncion, the son of Gonzalo Casco, a Spanish conquistador, born in Asturias, and María de Mendoza Irala, belonging to a noble family of Asuncion.
+He was born in Asunción, the son of Gonzalo Casco, a Spanish conquistador, born in Asturias, and María de Mendoza Irala, belonging to a noble family of Asunción.
 He was married to Luisa de Valderrama, daughter of Juan de Fustes and Beatriz Ramírez.

 Víctor Casco de Mendoza was one of the sixty-three neighbors who accompanied Juan de Garay in the second foundation of Buenos Aires.